National Cancer Institute

 Antidepressants, even from the same class, can have significant pharmacological differences.
 They can differ in their absorption; half-lives, including half-lives of their active metabolites; and metabolism via and impact on different cytochrome P450 enzymes.
 These differences can play an important role, depending on cancer types and cancer treatments.

 Consideration of pharmacodynamic and pharmacokinetic interactions with concomitant medical and psychiatric medications is critical when an antidepressant is being contemplated.
-For example, a highly sedating antidepressant such as mirtazapine is not desirable in combination with sedating concomitant medications such as opioids and benzodiazepines.
-Potent 2D6 cytochrome P450 enzyme inhibitors such as paroxetine and duloxetine are not recommended for patients receiving tamoxifen because of concerns about their impact on the efficacy of tamoxifen (because of the inhibition of tamoxifen’s conversion to endoxifen, its active metabolite).
+For example, highly sedating antidepressants, such as mirtazapine, are not desirable in combination with sedating concomitant medications, such as opioids and benzodiazepines.
+Potent 2D6 cytochrome P450 enzyme inhibitors, such as paroxetine and duloxetine, are not recommended for patients receiving tamoxifen because of concerns about their impact on the efficacy of tamoxifen (because of the inhibition of tamoxifen’s conversion to endoxifen, its active metabolite).

 Antidepressant trials for patient and biological family members

 Information collected from patients and family members about experience with antidepressants (i.e., positive responses or negative experiences such as side effects) can be crucial in the selection of an antidepressant.
 Genetic background (e.g., serotonin transporter polymorphism) shared by the patient and biological family members may play a role in responsiveness to specific medications or medication classes.
 Information about successful or failed antidepressants for biological family members can play an important role in antidepressant selection.